 Prospective Report on the Future of Assessment in Primary and Secondary Education

 There are numerous ongoing social, economic, pedagogical and technological developments that bring changes to the way we learn and to the functioning of our education systems, including assessment processes.
 These developments act as constant stimuli to adapt and adjust across the world, including Europe.
-The objective of this study is to investigate and develop an informed view on how recent and ongoing trends and developments in pedagogy, assessment methods, practices and policies, technology, societal, cultural and socio-economic conditions may influence the evolution and potential transformation of assessment of learning outcomes in primary and secondary education by 2030.
-The study will examine the role of external drivers and trends, incentives created by international and national assessment programmes, as well as country-level factors such as the incentive structure of national education systems and schools which may shape the development of future assessment policies.
+The objective of this study was to investigate and develop an informed view on how recent and ongoing trends and developments in pedagogy, assessment methods, practices and policies, technology, societal, cultural and socio-economic conditions may influence the evolution and potential transformation of assessment of learning outcomes in primary and secondary education by 2030.
+The study examined the role of external drivers and trends, incentives created by international and national assessment programmes, as well as country-level factors such as the incentive structure of national education systems and schools which may shape the development of future assessment policies.
 Overall, the project explored how assessment of learning outcomes in primary and secondary education will potentially look like in ten years time, in light of the relevant developments and their probable impact on education and assessment in Europe.

 The study provided a probable scenario for the future of assessment of learning outcomes in priary and secondary education by 2030, based on the mosr relevant recent and ongoing trends, as well as recommendations for actions at national and EU level, which support reaching that scenario.
-The results of the study also reflected on how such changes will impact evidence-based policy developments in education, in order to stimulate a debate at European level and generate new, forward-looking policy ideas to support future learning and competence development.
-The study will provide evidence to support the reflections at European level on the medium-term evolutions of primary and secondary education.
-In the context of the ‘Future of Learning’ agenda, and as the Europe 2020 Strategy and the ET 2020 Strategic Framework are coming to an end, this study will support the Commission in providing Member States with possible avenues for future policy developments in the area of educational assessment.
+The results of the study also reflected on how such changes will impact evidence-based policy developments in education.
+The study supported the European Commission in stimulating a debate at European level and generate new, forward-looking policy ideas to support future learning and reflections at European level on the medium-term evolutions of primary and secondary education.
+In the context of the ‘Future of Learning’ agenda, and as the Europe 2020 Strategy and the ET 2020 Strategic Framework are coming to an end, this study supported the Commission in providing Member States with possible avenues for future policy developments in the area of educational assessment.